List of Sword Art Online characters: Chrysheight

 Kikuoka Seijirō is a member of the Ministry of Internal Affairs.
 After the SAO incident, he interviewed Kazuto for information regarding the events that transpired during the game, in exchange for information on Asuna's whereabouts.
 After the events of the Fairy Dance arc he has another meeting with Kazuto, to recap the events of SAO again, as well as the events of ALO.
 He began playing ALO under the name Chrysheight and later contacts Kirito to investigate the Death Gun deaths in GGO.

 After Kazuto is attacked in the real world by Johnny Black, Kikouka abducts Kazuto from the hospital and transports him to the Ocean Turtle in order to give him medical treatment for the brain damage he received.
-It is revealed that Kikouka is actually a Liuetenant Colonel of JSDF and also the head of Rath, a company under the Ministry of Defense, that is trying to develop AI suitable for replacing humans on a battle-field.
+It is revealed that Kikouka is actually a Lieutenant Colonel of JSDF and also the head of Rath, a company under the Ministry of Defense, that is trying to develop AI suitable for replacing humans on a battlefield.